-Members have the following rights per DHCS:
+Members have the following rights per (DHCS):

-- To be treated with respect, giving due consideration to the Member's right to privacy and the need to maintain confidentiality of the Member's medical information. - To be provided with information about the plan and its services, including Covered Services. - To be able to choose a Primary Care Provider within the plan's network. - To participate in decision making regarding their own health care, including the right to refuse treatment. - To voice grievances, either verbally or in writing, about the organization or the care received. - To receive oral interpretation services for their language.
-This includes communication access to SPD beneficiaries in alternative formats or through other methods that ensure communication, including assistive listening systems, sign language methods that ensure communication, including assistive listening systems, sign language interpreters captioning, written communication, plain language or written translations and oral interpreters, including for those who are limited English proficient, or non-English speaking. - To formulate advance directives.
+- To be treated with respect, considering the member's right to privacy and the need to maintain confidentiality of the member's medical information. - To be provided with information about the plan and its services, including covered services. - To be able to choose a primary care provider within the plan's network. - To participate in decision-making regarding their own health care, including the right to refuse treatment. - To voice grievances, either verbally or in writing, about the organization or the care received.